1. As a college registrar, transfer coordinator, or faculty authority, do I have to grant credit exactly as it appears in the recommendation?

 - Read and compare all the descriptions and, on the basis of the student's program of study, identify the appropriate credit recommendation in each exhibit.

-- Referencing the Military Guide, read and compare the learning outcomes, instruction, and related competencies for each exhibit.
+- Referencing the Military Guide, read and compare the overall course description, instructional strategies, methods of assessment, passing score and credit recommendations and related learning outcomes for each exhibit.

 - Determine how much credit might be awarded without duplication, according to the student's degree plan and policies of the institution.